Date:

 But what followed was catastrophic.

 As the aircraft entered turbulence, the two pilots gave conflicting control inputs—one pulling up, the other pushing down.
-Unbeknownst to both of them, the Airbus flight computer processed the conflicting signals simultaneously, effectively cancelling each other out.
-The aircraft stalled, descended rapidly, and pancaked into the ocean at a vertical speed of 200 km/h.
-All 228 passengers and crew perished.
+Unbeknownst to both of them, the Air bus flight computer processed the conflicting signals simultaneously, effectively cancelling each other out.
+The aircraft stalled and pancaked into the ocean, killing all 228 passengers and crew.

-Leadership isn’t just about energy, effort, insight, or action—it’s more about direction.
-When priorities are unclear, and roles uncoordinated, even skilled professionals can pull in opposing directions, neutralizing momentum or causing catastrophic failure.
-Whether managing a racing team, a proposal pursuit, or a complex crisis, the same truth applies: alignment must precede action.
-Because when you’re inside the decision, direction matters as much as determination.
+Leadership isn’t just about purpose, intent, and results.
+It is more about aligned direction.
+When priorities are unclear, and roles uncoordinated, even skilled professionals and teams can pull in opposing directions, neutralizing momentum or causing catastrophic failure.
+Whether managing a hospital, a nuclear power plant, or resolving a complex crisis, the same truth applies: alignment must precede action.
+Because when you're Inside the Decision, direction matters as much as determination.